 HOW DO YOU WANT TO INNOVATE?

-Innovators help to drive change within a wide spectrum of organizations – from nonprofits that are fighting income equality, wrongful convictions and global climate change, to organizations that are helping to develop the next generation of socially conscious business leaders and social entrepreneurs.
+Weil Legal Innovators help to drive change within a wide spectrum of organizations – from nonprofits that are fighting racial injustice, wrongful convictions and global climate change, to organizations that are helping to develop the next generation of socially conscious business leaders and social entrepreneurs.

-Environmental Conservation · Humanitarian Aid · Human Rights & Legal Services ·
+Environmental Conservation · Mental and Emotional Wellbeing · Human Rights & Legal Services ·

 Policy & Leadership · Social Innovation · Social Services & Community Empowerment

 The Refugee and Immigrant Center for Education and Legal Services / Duke University School of Law